Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 These specifications determine how the course is delivered and who can use it:

-• SCORM version: SCORM 1.2 and 2004 are the common standards, and most LMSs accept both. xAPI (Tin Can) is more powerful but more expensive to spec, build, and test.
+• SCORM version: SCORM 1.2 and SCORM 2004 are the common standards, and most learning management systems (LMSs) accept both. xAPI (Tin Can) is more powerful but more expensive to spec, build, and test.
 Unless your LMS specifically requires xAPI, SCORM 1.2 is usually fine.

 • Accessibility level: WCAG 2.1 AA compliance is becoming the standard for corporate training, and it's required by law in many jurisdictions.
 Planned from day one, it adds roughly 10–20% to development time.
 Bolted on at the end, it can add 50% or force a rebuild of interactive elements.